SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

             case let (x, y):
                 println("somewhere else at (\(x), \(y))")
         }
-    <<< on the x-axis with an x value of 2
+    <// on the x-axis with an x value of 2
-    /// prints "on the x-axis with an x value of 2"

 The three ``case`` statements declare placeholder constants ``x`` and ``y``, which temporarily take on one or both of the tuple values from ``anotherPoint``.